 Every parent knows that too much screen time before bed can be a recipe for disaster.
-When those tired eyes are fixated on their tablet, it can be very difficult to tear the prying hands away - making brushing teeth and winding down almost impossible.
+When those tired eyes are fixated on their tablet, it can be very difficult to tear them away - making brushing teeth and winding down almost impossible.
 But what is a parent to do when the chores of caring for a child all day have taken their toll?
 The clock is ticking.
 It’s not quite bedtime, but you are tired.
 The days are long, but the years are short.
 Introducing the Yoto Player, or as my children call it, the bedtime robot.
 The audible storyteller takes the strain away from parents at bedtime and is the best baby sleep aid.

 The Yoto Player (3rd Generation) is like a magical jukebox for kids, but with a modern, screen-free twist!
 Picture this: your child becomes the DJ of their own little world, where stories, music, and podcasts flow effortlessly from this charming, cube-like speaker.
 Not only can they explore a treasure trove of curated content, but with the "Make Your Own Card" feature, they can also create personalized playlists, adding their own flair to the fun.
 It’s Bluetooth-enabled, parent-approved, and a quirky companion that makes screen-free entertainment feel cooler than ever.